GmsGarcia/smpx-wiki/docs/references/permissions.md

 # Permissions

+Reference of SMPx permissions used by commands and features.

 | Module | Type | Permission | Description |
 | --- | --- | --- | --- |
 | Core | Command | `smpx.admin.ban` | Allow access to **/ban** command. |